Nicolas-izumi/speed-typing-game/README.md

 If you are so fast that you did all the word before the 60 seconds passt, it will create an error `list out of range`.

 ---
-If you did something wrong on your computer, it's not my problem.
-I publish just my own pprogram and I won't resolve problem of others.
+If you did something wrong on your computer, it's your problem.
+I published just my own program and I won't resolve problem of others.
 If you see a bug, you can say it to me but it's not sure that I could resolve it.

 ---
-*I continue to upgrade the code.*
+*I will continue to upgrade the code.*